 Befitting this, laser confocal endomicroscopy (LCE), with its probe-based imaging approach, delivers cellular resolution, while being minimally invasive.
 Many scientists and imaging core facility managers refer to it as “virtual histology”; it captures real time microscale images like classical histology, in a non-destructive manner.
 It is a cutting-edge imaging modality with endless possibilities in preclinical imaging.

 The FIVE2 (ViewnVivo) from Optiscan Imaging is the latest and most competent model of LCE designed for effortless, real-time preclinical imaging in numerous animal models.
-This live webinar from two different imaging experts will provide scientists and postdocs with the theoretical and practical knowledge about the FIVE2 (ViewnVivo) and its preclinical research applications.
-Former product manager of FIVE2 technology, Dr. Mohammedayaz Rangrez, will give a hands-on demonstration of the technology, imaging in different tissue types, Z sectioning and other key capabilities of the system.
-Dr. Howard Dobson from Invicro will discuss some of its applications and image analysis illustrated with examples from normal and diseased rodents.
-This will include images of the liver, kidneys and colon.
-Imaging of the colon will be demonstrated using an intraabdominal approach in both rats and mice, as well as through a rectal approach in rats, making it ideally suited for longitudinal studies.
-In addition, the use of the FIVE2 (ViewnVivo) to image and quantify blood flow in small vessels will be illustrated.
-Examples of quantitative image analysis approaches will be included for each organ.
+This live webinar from two different imaging experts provided scientists and postdocs with the theoretical and practical knowledge about the FIVE2 (ViewnVivo) and its preclinical research applications.
+Former product manager of FIVE2 technology, Dr. Mohammedayaz Rangrez, gave a hands-on demonstration of the technology, imaging in different tissue types, Z sectioning and other key capabilities of the system.
+Dr. Howard Dobson from Invicro discussed some of its applications and image analysis illustrated with examples from normal and diseased rodents.
+This included images of the liver, kidneys and colon.
+Imaging of the colon was demonstrated using an intraabdominal approach in both rats and mice, as well as through a rectal approach in rats, making it ideally suited for longitudinal studies.
+In addition, the use of the FIVE2 (ViewnVivo) to image and quantify blood flow in small vessels was illustrated.
+Examples of quantitative image analysis approaches were included for each organ.

-Topics to be discussed in this webinar include:
+Topics to be discussed in this webinar included:

 - Hardware functionality and software operation of the FIVE2 (ViewnVivo) – fluorescence in vivo endomicroscope